arq5x/gemini/docs/content/database_schema.rst

-qual_depth        FLOAT         Variant confidence or quality by depth allele_count      INTEGER       Allele counts in genotypes allele_bal        FLOAT         Allele balance for hets in_esp            BOOL          Presence/absence of the variant in the ESP project data aaf_esp_ea        FLOAT         Minor Allele Frequency of the variant for European Americans in the ESP project aaf_esp_aa        FLOAT         Minor Allele Frequency of the variant for African Americans in the ESP project
+qual_depth        FLOAT         Variant confidence or quality by depth allele_count      INTEGER       Allele counts in genotypes allele_bal        FLOAT         Allele balance for hets in_hm2            BOOL          Whether the variant was part of HapMap2. in_hm3            BOOL          Whether the variant was part of HapMap3. is_somatic        BOOL          Whether the variant is somatically acquired. in_esp            BOOL          Presence/absence of the variant in the ESP project data aaf_esp_ea        FLOAT         Minor Allele Frequency of the variant for European Americans in the ESP project aaf_esp_aa        FLOAT         Minor Allele Frequency of the variant for African Americans in the ESP project